A collector’s guide to Lucio Fontana

 In time, the works in the slash series were complemented by a suite of light, wood and metal works; some 22 luminous canvases studded with Venetian glass, ‘icons for a new age’ that were created for a 1961 exhibition at the Palazzo Grassi; and a series of pure white works for which Fontana designed special environments for the 1966 Venice Biennale and Documenta IV in Kassel, just before his death in September 1968.

-How has the market for works by Fontana developed in recent years?
+The market for works by Fontana

-The market for Fontana has taken in the past two decades, with more than 300 works having passed the $1 million mark at auction since 2000.
-Among these are the radiant, egg-shaped Concetto spaziale, La Fine di Dio (1963), which sold for an artist record of $20.9 million at Christie’s New York in 2013; another work with the same title, from 1964, realised $29,173,000 in the same saleroom two years later (this remains a record price for the artist).
-Concetto spaziale, La fine di Dio (1963) realised £16,282,823 in 2018 at Christie’s in London.
+More than 300 works having passed the $1 million mark at auction since 2000.
+Among these are the radiant yellow, egg-shaped Concetto spaziale, La Fine di Dio (1964) realised $29,173,000 at Christie’s in New York in 2015 (the current record price for the artist).
+Another work with the same title from 1963 sold for £16,282,823 in 2018 at Christie’s in London.

 The current market has been buoyed by a landmark 2014 retrospective of more than 200 Fontana paintings, ceramics, sculptures and installations, at the Musée d’Art Moderne de la Ville de Paris, and in 2019, Lucio Fontana: On the Threshold at The Met Firth Avenue in New York.